Skip to main content

 Start the task

 Drag the task to In Progress or right-click and select “In Progress”.
-Claude spawns immediately.
+Claude spawns immediately, creates a branch, and starts coding.

 Watch the live terminal